-- (1) GRATs.
-Like the Obama Administration Greenbooks, and similarly to section 7 of Senator Sanders' "For the 99.5 Percent Act" (discussed in Part 25.b(7) above), the Greenbook would impose on GRATs - a minimum term of 10 years, - a maximum term of the life expectancy of the annuitant plus 10 years, - a prohibition on any decrease in the annuity during the GRAT term (which otherwise might be used to reduce the amount includable in the grantor's gross estate if the grantor dies before the end of the GRAT term), - a minimum remainder value equal to the greater of 25 percent of the assets contributed to the GRAT or \$500,000 (but not more than the value of assets contributed to the GRAT), which would put an end to the very common and effective technique of zeroedout or nearly-zeroed-out GRATs, and - a prohibition on the grantor's acquisition of any asset from the GRAT in an exchange without recognizing gain or loss on the exchange.
+(1) GRATs.
+Like the Obama Administration Greenbooks, the Greenbook would impose on GRATs

+- a minimum term of 10 years, - a maximum term of the life expectancy of the annuitant plus 10 years, - a prohibition on any decrease in the annuity during the GRAT term (which otherwise might be used to reduce the amount includable in the grantor's gross estate if the grantor dies before the end of the GRAT term), - a minimum remainder value equal to the greater of 25 percent of the assets contributed to the GRAT or \$500,000 (but not more than the value of assets contributed to the GRAT), which would put an end to the very common and effective technique of zeroed-out or nearly-zeroed-out GRATs, and - a prohibition on the grantor's acquisition of any asset from the GRAT in an exchange without recognizing gain or loss on the exchange.